 4) Play with your pet: Keep your pet calm by giving them your attention.
 Designated play-time and exercise earlier in the day will tire your pet out so hopefully they will sleep through any stress-inducing activities.

-5) Make sure guests respect your pet: Whether it’s proper petting procedure, leaving your pet alone when he or she runs to hide, or keeping alcohol off the floor, make sure your guests know acceptable behavior around pets.
+5) Make sure guests respect your pet: Whether it’s proper petting procedure, leaving your pet alone when he or she runs to hide, or keeping alcohol off of low tables or the floor, make sure your guests know acceptable behavior around pets.
 If someone has a little bit too much alcohol and begins to bother your pet, be sure to remove your pet and offending person from the situation.

 6) Make sure your pet (regardless of species) has current identification tags: If your pet does escape, having up-to-date information on his or her tags is vital for them to return home.